cgkineo/rub-cli/README.md

 5. If you have one, delete your node_modules folder.
 6. If you have a buildkit folder, make sure to uninstall it
 ``adapt-buildkit uninstall``
+You should also ensure that `theme.json` in your theme has the correct `screenSize` settings defined - this file was not used by rub but *is* used by rub-cli!

 ### Execute